Swiss Roll is a classic teatime treat that is very simple to make – a light, fluffy sponge filled with jam and sprinkled with sugar.

 This is the exact recipe that my Granny used to make.
 I couldn’t get enough of it when I was little.
 I was quite a fan of turning it into a pudding and pouring custard over it!
 It’s like a lighter version of that old fashioned British pudding jam roly-poly.

 A swiss roll is made using a whisked sponge that contains no butter.
-You really need to beat the eggs and sugar together vigorously to get some air into the mixture.
+The eggs and sugar are whisked together vigorously to incorporate air into the mixture.
+This is what gives the cake a light and fluffy texture.

-(I want you to feel confident and prepared when making this recipe for the first time, so here’s a step by step guide.
-Keep scrolling to find full printable recipe card!)
+I want you to feel confident and prepared when making this recipe for the first time, so here’s a step-by-step guide.
+Keep scrolling to the end of this post to find a printable recipe card with ingredient amounts!

-- Ideally using an electric mixer (free standing or hand whisk), whisk room temperature eggs and sugar together for about 4-5 minutes on high speed.
+Step one – ideally using an electric mixer (free standing or hand whisk), whisk room temperature eggs and sugar together for about 4-5 minutes on high speed.

-- Fold in sifted self rising flour, making sure you don’t overmix.
+Step two – using a large metal spoon, fold in sifted self raising flour, ensuring you don’t overmix the batter.
 You want to avoid knocking all the air out of the mixture.

-- When the flour is incorporated, gently pour the mixture into a lined swiss roll tin.
-To avoid knocking any air out of the mixture, I gently tilt the corners of the tin in order to get the batter right into the sides of the tin.
-If it looks uneven at all, take a rubber spatula and gently spread it out until it looks even.
+Step three – when the flour is incorporated, gently pour the mixture into a lined Swiss roll tin.
+To avoid knocking any air out of the mixture, I gently tilt the corners of the tin to get the batter right into the sides of the tin.
+If it looks uneven at all, take a rubber spatula and gently spread it out.

-- Bake for 10-12 minutes until golden and springy to the touch.
+Step four – bake the sponge at 180C/160Fan for 10-12 minutes until golden and springy to the touch.

-- Now this is where we have to act quickly!
+Step five – now this is where we have to act quickly!
 We need to roll the sponge while it is still warm.
 Sprinkle a large sheet of baking paper generously with caster sugar.
 As soon as you take the sponge out of the oven, swiftly drop it onto the sugared paper (don’t be nervous!)

-- Starting from the short edge nearest to you, start to roll the sponge as tightly as possible.
+Step six – spread the jam all over the sponge, leaving a little gap at the shorter ends.
+Now, starting from the short edge nearest to you, roll the sponge as tightly as possible.

-- Transfer the Swiss roll to a serving plate.
+Transfer the Swiss roll to a serving plate and dust with more sugar if you like.

 how long does a swiss roll keep?